VRagments/iOS11webGL/README.md

 Navigation to this address and test video playback.

-It works on
+The video will be played properly on:

-* MacOS Safari
+* macOS Safari
 * Android Chrome

-It should also be working on:
+The video won't be played properly (although it should be) on:

 * iOS Safari
 * iOS Chrome